ESP32 uses either the RISC-V or Xtensa chips. I have the ESP32-DevKitC-VE which uses the Xtensa toolchain, so I will use that as the example here.

 Install

-should be able to find it in $PATH
+should be able to find it in $PATH. lsp-mode

 can also download and install a copy under